MolClaw: An Autonomous Agent with Hierarchical Skills for Drug Molecule Evaluation, Screening, and Optimization: Introduction

 In summary, this work makes the following contributions:

 1) \textbf{A comprehensive tool ecosystem for computational drug discovery}.
-We integrate over 30 professional tools spanning the complete early-stage drug discovery pipeline, from protein structure prediction to molecular dynamics simulation, through a unified SCP infrastructure with GPU cluster scheduling, enabling fully automated execution of complex multi-tool workflows.
+We integrate over 30 professional resources spanning the complete early-stage drug discovery pipeline through a unified SCP infrastructure, enabling fully automated execution of complex multi-tool workflows on GPU-accelerated clusters.

-2) \textbf{An autonomous agent framework for drug discovery with a hierarchical skill scheme}.
-We propose the first three-level skill hierarchy (Tool, Workflow, and Pipeline) that encapsulates computational drug discovery expertise into reusable, composable, and model-agnostic skill templates, addressing the fundamental limitation of flat tool-calling in existing scientific agents.
+2) \textbf{A hierarchical skill architecture with progressive self-improvement}.
+We propose a multi-layer skill ecosystem (Tool, Workflow, Methodology, and Research) augmented by a self-expanding auto-generated skill repository, and couple it with a gate-regulated execution framework that enforces methodological rigor at the infrastructure level and enables skill crystallization from novel execution experience.
+Together, these address the fundamental limitations of flat tool-calling and static knowledge in existing scientific agents.

 3) \textbf{MolBench: the first multi-dimensional benchmark for drug discovery agents}.
-We construct and release MolBench, comprising molecular screening, molecular optimization, and 3 end-to-end drug discovery challenges that require genuine multi-step, multi-round tool execution across heterogeneous simulation and optimization pipelines, filling a critical gap in the evaluation of agentic systems for drug discovery.
+We construct and release MolBench, comprising molecular screening, molecular optimization, and three end-to-end drug discovery challenges that require genuine multi-step, multi-round tool execution across heterogeneous simulation and optimization pipelines, filling a critical gap in the evaluation of agentic systems for drug discovery.

 4) \textbf{State-of-the-art performance with systematic evaluation}.
-We demonstrate that MolClaw substantially outperforms all baselines across MolBench dimensions, and through ablation studies establish that the hierarchical skill design, not the underlying LLM, is the primary driver of performance, validating the model-agnostic design philosophy.
+MolClaw substantially outperforms all baselines across MolBench dimensions.
+Ablation studies establish that the hierarchical skill design, not the underlying LLM, is the primary driver of performance, validating the model-agnostic design philosophy and confirming capability transfer across agent runtimes.